 We’re never afraid to rock a bold red lip, but red eyeshadow?
-This trend sounds like one of those avant-garde runway looks that might not translate well IRL, but Maybelline New York makeup artist Gabriel Almodovardisagrees.
+You might think this sounds like one of those avant-garde runway looks that won’t translate well IRL, but celebrity makeup artist Gabriel Almodovar disagrees.
 In fact, red eyeshadow is completely wearable, it just takes some masterful artistry to get it done right.
-Whether you wear it as a quick flash of color or a full-blown smoky eye, Almodovar has some helpful tips for pulling off the bold red eyeshadow trend.
+Whether you wear it as a quick flash of color or as a full-blown smoky eye, Almodovar has some helpful tips for pulling off the bold red eyeshadow trend.
 Read on to find out how you can rock red eyeshadow with ease.

 Red Eyeshadow Tip #1: Choose the Right Red

-“Just like any colored makeup product, the right tone of red eyeshadow makes all the difference,” says Almodovar.
+“Just like any color makeup product, the right tone of red eyeshadow makes all the difference,” says Almodovar.
 To start, you have to consider your skin tone.
 For example, if you have dark skin, a light red won’t show up as well, so you might want to opt for a bordeaux, burgundy or eggplant shade.
-Fair skin pairs best with rusty reds, and medium skin tones look good with primary-colored reds.
-We love NYX Professional Makeup Hot Singles Shadow in Heatfor light tones, NYX Primal Colors in Hot Red for olive and medium skin and Urban Decay Eyeshadow in Relish for darker tones.
+Fair skin pairs best with rusty reds and medium skin tones look good with primary-colored reds.
+We love NYX Professional Makeup Hot Singles Shadow in Heat for light tones, NYX Primal Colors in Hot Red for olive and medium skin and Urban Decay Eyeshadow in Relish for darker tones.

 Red Eyeshadow Tip #2: Even Out Your Skin

 Creating a neutral complexion will let the red eyeshadow stand out.
-For concealer, we recommend the Lancôme Aquatique Waterproof Eyecolour Base.
+For concealer, we recommend the Giorgio Armani Luminous Silk Multi-Purpose Concealer.
 Next, complete your complexion with a sheer or medium-coverage foundation like the Maybelline New York Fit Me Dewy and Smooth Foundation to create an even base.